kananinirav/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-1.md

 6. You have set up consolidated billing for several AWS accounts.
 One of the accounts has purchased a number of reserved instances for 3 years.
 Which of the following is true regarding this scenario?
     - A. The Reserved Instance discounts can only be shared with the master account.
-    - B. All accounts can receive the hourly cost benefit of the Reserved Instances (Comect).
+    - B. All accounts can receive the hourly cost benefit of the Reserved Instances.
     - C. The purchased instances will have better performance than On-demand instances.
     - D. There are no cost benefits from using consolidated billing; It is for informational purposes only.